The Age of Virtual Reality Technology

-As you know, we are in an exciting age of design; new era in history where our bodies, cars, bedrooms, heaters, streets and just about everything has become an interface.
+We are in an exciting age of design; a new era in history where our bodies, cars, bedrooms, heaters, streets and just about everything has become an interface.

 Virtual Reality’s most immediately-recognisable component is the head-mounted display (HMD).
 Human beings are visual creatures, and display technology is often the single biggest difference between immersive Virtual Reality systems and traditional user interfaces.